parro-it/awesome-micro-npm-packages/readme.md

 * [pify](https://github.com/sindresorhus/pify) - Promisify a callback-style function.
 * [promise-all-props](https://github.com/Siilwyn/promise-all-props) - Like `Promise.all` but for object properties.
 * [sleep-promise](https://github.com/brummelte/sleep-promise) - Resolves a promise after a specified delay.
+* [is-promise](https://github.com/then/is-promise) - Test whether an object looks like a promises-a+ promise.

 ### File System